 By default, your Today page is the first page you see when logging into Redtail.
 Today allows you to see, at a glance:

-- A by-the-numbers area that includes Total AUM (this links to Accounts tab), Total Reminders (this links to Reminders tab), Recent Timeline updates (this links to main Timeline), and Total Active Workflow Tasks (which links to your Workflow Tasks page).
+- A by-the-numbers area that includes Total AUM (this links to Accounts tab), Total Reminders (this links to Reminders tab), Recent Timeline updates (this links to main Timeline, which shows the past 30 days' updates), and Total Active Workflow Tasks (which links to your Workflow Tasks page).

 - Things to do Today